ODonnellM/clickLight/README.md

 * `mouseOver`  - temporarily sets `hoverColor`
 * `mouseLeave` - resets to last `set` color or clears

-if defined, above callbacks will fire secondary callbacks below
+if defined, above callbacks will fire the callbacks below
 * `onClick`
 * `onHover`
 * `noHover`